Year-Round Romantic Activities in the Lake George Region

 Speaking of youthful date night activities, did you know there's a roller skating arena in the area?
 Hold hands as you make your way around the rink at The Fun Spot in Queensbury.

 Parasailing Adventures offers the unique chance to see Lake George from 300 feet above.
 When you look back on your lives and adventures together, this experience is sure to rank towards the top.
+Although we think of this as a summer activity, they typically open for the season in early May.

 Sometimes the best dates are the simple ones.
 When you're ready to switch gears from summiting mountains and parasailing over the lake, grab a couple of ice cream cones from Nina's Sweet Shoppe.